 How Much Time Does it Require?
 A CASA volunteer usually spends a minimum of 10-15 hours per month on their assigned case.

 A C.A.S.A.
 Volunteer can also be designated as the educational rights holder for the child/youth they are currently appointed to in order to make educational decisions for their youth.

 The Role of the Educational Advocate includes but may not be limited to:

-- Meeting with the child/youth to assess their views of any educational needs
+- Meeting with their child/youth to assess their educational needs

-- Ensuring that the child/youth educational rights are being met
+- Ensure that the child's/youth's educational rights are being met

 - Working with the school (teachers, counselors, administrators, and school board members) regarding the student’s educational needs and/or educational program